 Wilkinson (2009, 13(3), p.
 109) describes the "constructive disagreement" that can be sustained in scenario practices when coupled with other futures tools.
 Constructive disagreement may also be enacted in a drama performance, which allows for a multiplicity of viewpoints to be represented in the one work as characters representing different discourses conflict and struggle towards their goals.
 In a time of accelerating change in so many areas, the search for meaning is paramount for many.
 According to Curry (ibid. p.
 120), "scenarios work is a process which is about learning and negotiation, about constructing new social meaning".
 Dramatic processes are constantly engaged in the creation of meaning for all involved, for performers and writers and designers and audiences of all ages.
 Most of the images of the future accessible to the public at this point in time are limited in scope and range and depth.
-Many of them, perhaps because of this, discourage engagement with the future.
+Many of them, perhaps because of this, discourage engagement with the future, particularly those images that imply a totalitarian utopia or dystopia, and even to some extent, eutopia.
 What I hope for is to open up the possibilities for artists to imagine, create, and share a vast diversity of possibilities.
 Creating and enacting scenarios on stage in dramatic performances is one way to achieve this.